 • Workbench: My original equipment adventures, where I buy things and take them apart.
 I’m working on putting them back together.

 • Lists: A loose collection of lists that I have filed away in my head.
-This is also where I keep a running list of the equipment I have played with – a superset of what is in Workbench.
+This is where I keep a running list of the equipment I have played with – a superset of what is in Workbench.

-• Photos: Pictures I take as a hobby photographer.
+• Photos: Pictures I take for hobby.

 Professional